 How do I remove permanent black marker from car seat?

-How so I get red permanent marker out of upholstery fabric?
+How do I get Sharpie marker out of upholstery?

 How do I get permanent marker out of a car's upholstery?